Uefa's plan for balanced budgets & level playing fields

 Q: Why now?

-"Uefa is very concerned about the exaggerated levels of debt in the game," Dehaene told me.
+A: "Uefa is very concerned about the exaggerated levels of debt in the game," Dehaene told me.
 "Platini also wants there to be more equality between the teams."

 Dehaene says the impetus for this came when the global financial crisis saw cheap credit dry up and debt become toxic.
 Suddenly, Uefa was pushing against an open door and club owners, via the European Club Association (the reconstituted G-14), wanted to talk about cutting costs.